ctrlplusb/react-sizeme/README.md

 ## Intro

-Give your Components the ability to have render logic based on their height/width/position.
+Give your Components the ability to have render logic based on their height and/or width.
 Responsive design on the Component level.
-This allows you to create highly reusable components that don't care about where they will be rendered.
+This allows you to create highly reusable components that can adapt to wherever they are rendered.

 Check out a working demo here: https://react-sizeme.now.sh